-- The Brothers these two rocky islands are hosts to cormorants, gulls, pelicans and the East Brother Lighthouse.
+- The Brothers these two rocky islands are hosts to cormorants, gulls, pelicans, and the East Brother Lighthouse.
 The lighthousekeeper's 1873 home is now a stunning bed & breakfast.
 Landing is not allowed without prior arrangement.
 Boaters will note that water is funneled extremely quickly between the two islands during a strong ebb or flood tide.

-- Marin Islands National Wildlife Refuge and State Ecological Reserve, often referred to as the San Rafael Islands, under the jurisdiction of the U.S. Fish and Wildlife Service, monitored by the San Rafael Police, and are off-limits and closed to all.
-The two islands of 3 and 10 acres, may be approached for bird watching but you must keep 100 feet from shore.
+- Marin Islands National Wildlife Refuge and State Ecological Reserve, often referred to as the San Rafael Islands, are under the jurisdiction of the U.S. Fish and Wildlife Service, monitored by the San Rafael Police, and off-limits and closed to all.
+The two islands of 3 and 10 acres may be approached for bird watching, but you must keep 100 feet from shore.

 - Point Molate to Point Orient Landing is not allowed between these two points just north of the Richmond/San Rafael bridge.
 The area belongs to the US Navy and is in process of being transferred to the City of Richmond.